Best Drum Throne For Back Problems

 If you are looking for an ergonomic and comfortable drum throne without breaking the bank.
 Then look no further than the Mapex double-thick cushioned drum throne.
 This throne for drums is under 100 dollars and provides the comfort and stability you need to get started.
 The double cushioning means that this seat is extra comfortable.
 However, there are no more features provided to make it further ergonomic.
 And thus, fails to deliver when compared to some of the other stools featured on this list.
 But if you don’t want to spend a lot then this is a good option for you.

 5) Tama Ergo-Rider

 As far as I am aware, this is one of the priciest thrones on the market.
 Having said that, you most definitely get what you pay for with this throne.
 Most drum thrones and stools have a three-legged tripod base, However, this Tama along with the DW above come with 4 for extra stability.
-The feet of this throne is extra-large and covered in rubber.
+The feet of this throne are extra-large and covered in rubber.
 Further increasing stability and comfort.

 Furthermore, the Tama stool is one of the most stable on the market.
 Not only from the four-legged base.
 But also the bracing which is doubled along with a lock for the seat with anti-wobbling ability.
 The seat is very comfortable and a backrest is included I believe.
 Whilst I do not own this throne, I have tried it multiple times and I have been extremely impressed each time.
-I just couldn;y justify spending the extra when my DW air-lift does the same job.
+I just couldn’t;y justify spending the extra when my DW air-lift does the same job.